fbpx

 After coming back out of the Royal Project Gardens I headed back on myself and up to the Doi Ang Khang viewpoint camping area.

 This viewpoint was once just a little wooden platform on stilts sitting on Army land.
 I have a photo from back in 2010 standing on the deck area.
-At that time my mode of transport/touring was my Yamaha automatic Fino scooter 115cc, which I remember really struggled getting up the route to the viewpoint.
+At that time my mode of transport/touring was my Yamaha automatic Fino scooter 115cc, which I remember really struggled to get up the route to the viewpoint.

 After relaxing at the camping area for a while I took a long way back by heading south on the R1340 border route, which would take me through many interesting rural villages.
 Aside from the occasional farming vehicles (piled up high with goods, almost in a cartoon comical kind of way), there was pretty much no one else on the route, and the roads were in surprisingly great conditions.

 I pulled over at one point to check out some interesting rocks (yes, for some reason I do find rocks interesting).
 This whole area was recently burned, revealing the oddly shaped rocks, resulting in an eerie barren landscape.
-At first I thought there might be a Hot Spring close by, but I couldn’t see (or smell) one.
+At first, I thought there might be a Hot Spring close by, but I couldn’t see (or smell) one.

 The road was very peaceful and scenic for most of the ride and I passed through many interesting villages adorned with Chinese motifs and signage.
 It didn’t feel like I was riding in Thailand at all.

-At the Wiang Haeng turn off, the road took on an interesting perspective.
+At the Wiang Haeng turn-off, the road took on an interesting perspective.

-By this time (around 5 pm) the sun was beginning to set, which is actually when I really love the view of Chiang Dao mountain.
+By this time (around 5 pm) the sun was beginning to set, which is actually when I really love the view of Chiang Dao Mountain.
 This soft golden light makes the mountain and nature around it a visual delight.

 Once I was back in the town of Chiang Dao I decided to stop for dinner at เสน่ห์ดอยหลวง, which is also the same location that I had taken photos from of the morning fog.
 It was interesting to think that I was there approximately 7 hours ago and now I am right back at the same location, looking at a sunny view.
 I enjoyed a nice meal before layering up my clothes once again in preparation for a chilly ride home.

 After filling my belly I rode the last 70 km back to Chiang Mai.
-The light faded fast, so most of the ride home was in the dark, but it was nice to initially ride as the sun was setting, creating shadows and casting sunbeams over the road.
+The light faded fast, so most of the ride home was in the dark, but it was nice to ride as the sun was setting, creating shadows and casting sunbeams over the road.

-Hope you enjoyed this trip report 🙂
+I hope you enjoyed this trip report of mini Japan and border routes.

 Subscribe and stay tuned for even more hidden gems!